otrv4/otrv4/otrv4.md

     (DAKEZ) and "Extended Zero-knowledge Diffie-Hellman" (XZDH)
     [\[1\]](#references).
-    DAKEZ corresponds to conversations when both parties are online (interactive) and XZDH to conversations when one party is offline (non-interactive).
+    DAKEZ corresponds to conversations when both parties are online (interactive) and XZDH to conversations when one of the parties is offline (non-interactive).
   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
   - Upgraded SHA-1 and SHA-2 to SHAKE-256.